Skip to content

 Here, the main vegetable garden is fenced and kind of a dense/busy area with all the raised beds and structures.
 I know if a deer really wanted to, they could easily clear the 6′ wire fence, but so far they haven’t bothered – I’d like to think it just looks like too much trouble to risk entering that small of a space (only time will tell).

-But in one of the outer areas of the yard, there’s an adorably short (as in, perfect deer-browsing height) little crab apple tree with the sweetest, most perfumey little apples I’ve ever tasted.
+But in one of the outer areas of the yard, there’s an adorably short (as in, perfect deer-browsing height) little apple tree with the sweetest, most perfumey little apples I’ve ever tasted.
 Every spring it’s loaded with blossoms, but so far we’ve only gotten a few apples come September.

 Years ago, long before I lived anywhere near a deer, I read a letter to the editor in Organic Gardening magazine saying they’d had great luck hanging Irish Spring soap in their tree branches to deter deer.
 I would enthusiastically share this tip with friends from the suburbs and country every time they’d lament about deer, but was usually answered with “no, NOTHING will deter these beasts” and I’m pretty sure none of them ever tried it.